-Seismicity (i.e. centroid depths) extends through the entire crust and many of the larger earthquakes have nucleated within the lower crust (Nyblade and Langston, 1995, Brazier et al., 2005; Craig et al., 2011).
-The seismicity observed within these areas shows very few events before 1960, probably because of the lack of seismic stations.
-The maximum magnitude observed corresponds to 7.3 (M_w), generated by the 1910 Rukwa earthquake.
-The accuracy of the focal depth estimates is generally poor owing to the sparse station spacing.
-Micro seismic studies also indicate that earthquakes nucleate at depths of 10 to 20 km or deeper in the Western Rift Valley (Zana, 1977; Zana and Hamaguchi, 1978; Camelbeeck and Iranga, 1966).
+Seismicity in the Western Branch (i.e. centroid depths) extends through the entire crust and many of the larger earthquakes (M > 6.5) have nucleated within the lower crust (Nyblade and Langston, 1995, Brazier et al., 2005; Craig et al., 2011), with hypocentres as deep as 30-40 km (Yang and Chen, 2010).
+Unfortunately, the accuracy of the focal depth estimates is generally poor owing to the sparse station spacing (Mavonga & Durrheim, 2009).
+The earthquake record is also largely incomplete before 1960 because of the substantial lack of seismic stations in the region.